PART 2: CONTEXT of the first kind - CLOSE ENCOUNTERS of the third kind - and an EPIPHANY of the smartest kind.

 Furthermore I never served in the military, I hold no secret clearances, never signed a non-disclosure agreement and I speak without any authority other than my own.
 I am neither a dis-informationist or part of any government conspiracy, although some have claimed I am.

-As such, I'm aware that I and it will then become subject to much scrutiny and (including) the standard operational security procedures put in place by those who keep the secret of secrets of Roswell.
-Those procedures are, Deny, Disprove and Discredit.
+As such, I'm aware that I (and it) will then become subject of much scrutiny and (including) the standard Intelligence OSP (operational security procedure) put in place by those who keep the secret of secrets) of Roswell.
+Those procedures are textbook, Deny, Disprove and Discredit.

-That said, let it be known as a journalist I'm also well aware of the consequences of revealing my sources and will refuse to do so.
+That said, let it be known as a journalist I'm also well keenly aware of the consequences of revealing my sources and as suck I will refuse to do so and my accounts (like the majority of UFO history) is based on anecdotal material.

 For those reasons that makes me a nobody, a nothing special who can offer no proof of what I post and yet (when all is said and done) I'm sure you'll look at it and you'll think, that makes perfectly logical sense.

-Still, you (the reader) don't know me from Adam and whether you believe what I write or not is entirely up to you.
-I encourage you to do your own research, be skeptical, ask questions, educate yourself and take nothing here at face value.
+Still, you (the reader) don't know me from Adam.
+I encourage you to do your own research, be skeptical, ask questions, educate yourself and take nothing at face value, just like I did.
+If you think I made it all up, I don't really care.
+I know what I know to be true, but your truth may be different.

 That said, ask yourself one question: How do you know anything at all?